tanodino/SSHDA/README.md

 Our proposed model is defined in `model_pytorch.py` and some auxiliary functions are defined in `functions.py`.

 ### Data
-To generate the data files compliant to our main scripts, the original datasets have to be downloaded and then processed by the pre-processing scripts provided in the `Preproc` folder.
+To generate the data files compliant to our main scripts, the original datasets have to be downloaded and then processed by the pre-processing scripts provided in the `./preproc/` folder.
 Run `preproc.py` followed by `preproc2.py`.

 For instance, to reproduce the **EuroSAT-MS-SAR** benchmark, you can download the [EuroSAT MS](https://madm.dfki.de/files/sentinel/EuroSATallBands.zip) and [EuroSAT SAR](https://huggingface.co/datasets/wangyi111/EuroSAT-SAR/resolve/main/EuroSAT-SAR.zip) datasets, unzip them and place them at the same folder as the provided preprocessing before running them.
 This will generate all files necessary to obtain several train-test splits of the data.